SMK-008/Medical-Chatbot/README.md

 ## Groq API key generation
 - Create an account in Groq.
 - Generate an API key.
-- Create a .env file.
+- Create a .env file in the root directory.
 In that file enter the following code:
 ```
 GROQ_API_KEY=YOUR_API_KEY
 ```